Javier Faus

 Javier Faus (born in Barcelona, Spain) is a leading Spanish private equity investor, chairman and founder of the Barcelona-based alternative investment fund management firm Meridia Capital Partners.
 Very active in civic associations, he served as Vice Chairman of FC Barcelona (2010 to 2015).
-From july 2019 until july 2022, he chaired the Cercle d’Economía, a leading Spanish think tank that promotes liberal democracy public policies.
+From july 2019 until july 2022, he chaired the Cercle d'Economia, a leading Spanish think tank that promotes liberal democracy public policies.

 Early life and education

 He has a Law Degree from Universidad Autónoma de Barcelona, a Masters in International Law from Georgetown University (Washington, D.C.) and an Executive MBA from ESADE Business School (Barcelona).

 Career

-Prior to his investment career, Mr. Faus worked as an M&A lawyer in the offices of J&A Garrigues (New York City) and Cuatrecasas Abogados (Barcelona).
+Prior to his investment career, Faus worked as an M&A lawyer in the offices of J&A Garrigues (New York City) and Cuatrecasas Abogados (Barcelona).

 In 2001, he led a consortium to acquire HOVISA, the real estate company that owned Hotel Arts in Barcelona (Ritz-Carlton), amongst other assets.
 He subsequently became president and minority shareholder for the company.
 In 2006 he managed the sale of HOVISA to a JV formed by Host Hotels & Resorts and GIC (Government of Singapore).
 This deal reached, at the time, the highest price ever paid for a single real estate asset in Spain (417 million euros).

-Between 2003 and 2006, Mr. Faus was managing Partner for Spain and Portugal at Patron Capital Partners, a London-based real estate fund manager.
+Between 2003 and 2006, Faus was managing Partner for Spain and Portugal at Patron Capital Partners, a London-based real estate fund manager.

-In 2006 Mr. Faus founded Meridia Capital Partners, a private equity fund management firm specialized in private equity and real estate.
+In 2006 Faus founded Meridia Capital Partner], a private equity fund management firm specialized in private equity and real estate.
 Its first fund, Meridia I, invested in urban hotel real estate including the W Paris Opéra Hotel, the Four Seasons Hotel in Mexico City, the Ritz-Carlton Hotel in Santiago de Chile and the InterContinental Hotel in São Paulo.
 In 2014 Meridia Capital launched Meridia II (Spain; Value-add; CRE) and subsequently Meridia III (2016) and Meridia IV (2019), all with similar strategies.